evanthegrayt/cdc/README.md

 CDC_DIRS=($HOME/dir_with_repos $HOME/workspace/another_dir_with_repos)
 ```

+Note that the order of the elements in the array matters.
+The plugin will `cd`
+to the first match it finds, so if you have the same repository -- or two
+repositories with the same name -- in two places, the first location in the
+array will take precedence.

 If you have directories within `CDC_DIRS` that you want the plugin to ignore,
 you can also set `CDC_IGNORE` to an array containing directories to ignore.
 These elements should only be the directory base-name, **not** the absolute